hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 | business_analytics | Decision-oriented analytics and KPI decomposition |
 | forecasting | Predictive modeling and forward-looking analysis |
 | insights | Executive-ready insights and strategic recommendations |

 ---

+## ⚙️ SQL + Python Hybrid Approach

+This project combines SQL-based analytics with Python-based modeling:

+- SQL is used for data preparation, KPI design, and baseline analysis
+- Python is used for forecasting, evaluation, and scenario simulation

+This hybrid approach ensures:

+- Transparency (SQL baseline)
+- Flexibility (Python modeling)
+- Business alignment (decision-focused outputs)

+---